kakwa/genautoo/README.md

 I'm not a big fan of redhat/fedora/centos but there is one thing I like in this environnement: the kickstart files.
 One simple file permitting you to easily install and reinstall and rereinstall your system as you want.

-Installing Gentoo is fun, but once you've done it several times, it doesn't learn you anything anymore.
+Installing Gentoo is fun, but once you've done it several times, it doesn't learn you anything.
-It's a time consumming process, but for those who like the distro, it remains a necessary step.
+It's just a time consuming process, but for those who like the distro, it remains a necessary step.

 In some cases, you may want to reinstall from scratch regularly.
-For example if you maintain some packages, it's a crude way to check that your ebuilds still work (since gentoo is a rolling release, breakages could happen).
+For example if you maintain some packages, it's a crude way to check that your ebuilds still work (since gentoo is a rolling release, your ebuilds could easily break).

 In other cases, you may want to install identical Gentoos on several computers.